signladmin/master/beginner-guide-1/beginner-guide/tutorial-2-testnet.md

 This download will take anywhere from 25 min to 2 hours depending on your internet speeds.
 {% endhint %}

-* After the db has finished downloading it is a good idea to add a clean file to it before we start to finish syncing the blockchain.
+* After the db has finished downloading it is a good idea to add a clean file to it before we start the relay.
 Copy/paste the following command.

 ```bash
 touch db/clean